telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

 Minor changes have been made:
 * LPIPS loss option has been added for training, see [training section](#training)
-* Demonstration notebooks for high resolution (HR) and very high resolution (VHR) image GenCP images have been added
+* Demonstration notebooks for high resolution (HR) and very high resolution (VHR) GenCP images have been added

 ## GenCP